-Any new study away program must be discussed with the Director for Study Away and International Education for initial review and suggestions prior to submitting a proposal.
+Any new study away program must be discussed with the Director or Assistant Director for Study Away and International Education for initial review and suggestions prior to submitting a proposal.
 Request this meeting as early as possible but no later than one month before the proposal deadline.
+The Director or Assistant

-The Director for Study Away can help with development of plans and a budget, suggestions or concerns about locations, issues related to program and course credits, issues related to marketing, recruiting and safety of students while on study away.
+Director for Study Away can help with development of plans and a budget, suggestions or concerns about locations, issues related to program and course credits, issues related to marketing, recruiting and safety of students while on study away.
 This early dialogue also allows for proper planning for the complete slate of semester programs and May X programs that are likely to come before the Study Away Committee for review, and determining if there are similar study away programs in either semester or May Experience that are in existence and hence may compete with the proposed programs.
-Remember, you do not need to reinvent the wheel, but you do need to be mindful of developing programs that are unique, and complement existing programs.